 Impact on Venous Access

-The aging process affects venous access, making it more challenging in the elderly population.
-Decreased mechanical and structural properties of vessels, decreased distensibility of veins as well as endothelial dysfunction are all factors that must be taken into account when attempting to establish or maintain this type of vascular entry point for treatment purposes.
+The aging process poses challenges to venous access, particularly in the elderly population.
+Decreased mechanical and structural properties of vessels, reduced distensibility of veins, and endothelial dysfunction are all critical factors that must be considered when establishing or maintaining vascular access for treatment purposes.
+Elderly patients, especially females, often present an increased prevalence of difficult access, which can lead to complications in patient outcomes if not properly managed.

 Comparative Analysis: Children vs. Elderly